 (for she answered encore after encore, and smiled and

-bowed pleasantly, and sang the best she possibly
+bowed pleasantly, and sang the best she possibly could,

-hisses,

 without ever losing countenance or temper); and surely in

 could have needed no other.
 Think what a multitude of

 small souls were crowded into that theater last night.
+If

-to help three thousand miscreants to hiss, and jeer, and laugh at one
+thousand miscreants to hiss, and jeer, and laugh at one

-friendless old woman, and shamefully
+friendless old woman, and shamefully humiliate her?
+He

-to venture beyond my own personal observation) that the upper classes of
+my own personal observation) that the upper classes of

 Naples possess those traits of character.
 Otherwise they

 ASCENT OF VESUVIUS -- CONTINUED